 President Putin’s home right outside of St. Petersburg.
 The former Constantine Palace.

 As we were on the road to Peterhof, our guide suggested we pull off on a dirt road and look for something.
 She had heard about a royal palace here but never seen it.
 After driving a few miles down less and less of a road, we found it.
 Overgrown, guard dogs lounging in the yard and threatening signs on the doors.
 Undeterred, we banged on the door and a lone, young guard came out.
 We were refused entry at first, but after discussions (and a little money), we were allowed in to explore from top to bottom.
 It was a former Romanov Palace, the Znamensky Palace, that had been used after the revolution as a hotel for workers, but then abandoned.
 Eerie, filthy and evocative, we spent hours opening every door.
 Here are a few photos and many more articles coming about this Royal Palace right on the Gulf of Finland.

 And when we arrived in Peterhof, right next to the gloriously restored Palace, stood the former Royal Stables of Nicolas II.
 Untouched, with shell damage still very evident from the Siege of Leningrad during World War II.

-Royal Stables in center of St. Petersburg
+Close up of shell damage from Siege of Leningrad World War II Royal Stables in center of St. Petersburg

 The Alexander Palace and Gardens

 But our next to last visit was the most spectacular.
-In Pushkin, or Tsarskoye Sele, just a few miles outside of St. Petersburg, when other busses were unloaded at the Catherine Palace, we turned right.
+In Pushkin, or Tsarskoye Selo, just a few miles outside of St. Petersburg, when other busses were unloaded at the Catherine Palace, we turned right.
 I wanted to revisit the Alexander Palace and walk the gardens.

 Alexander Palace was the birthplace and final home or Nicolas II and his family.
 You can see below the doorway through which they left on their way to exile and execution.
 The poignancy of this site is overwhelming.